doguabaris/corev-cli/README.md

 ## Available commands

-Corev-CLI provides a small set of core commands to help you get things done.
-Files are stored in the `configs/` folder for quick and offline access.
+Corev-CLI provides a small set of core commands to help get things done.
+Configuration files stored in the `configs/` folder for quick and offline access.

 | Action   | Description                                           |
 |----------|-------------------------------------------------------|